jarviscanada/jarvis_data_eng_AndresOsorio/README.md

 **Note:** All projects were tested using JUnit and Mockito.

 ## Professional Experiences
-**Software Developer, Jarvis, Toronto (2020-Present):**
+**Software Developer, Jarvis, Toronto (2020 - Present):**

-- Worked in a small scrum team implementing Data Engineering projects
+Worked in a small scrum team building Data Engineering projects.
-- Developed products successfully through continuous participation in scrum events
+Developed products successfully through continuous participation in scrum events and agile best practices.
-- Implemented projects using Java, Maven, SpringBoot, Bash, RDBMS/SQL, Git, Hadoop, Spark/Scala and Docker
+Implemented projects using Java, Maven, SpringBoot, Bash, RDBMS/SQL, Git, Hadoop, Spark/Scala and Docker.
-- Implemented both Integration and Unit Testing for each project using JUnit and Mockito
+Performed both integration and unit testing for each project using JUnit and Mockito.
-- Used a Linux environment (centOS) for development
+Used a Linux environment (centOS) for development.

-**Social Worker, Community Living, Toronto (2015-2017):**
+**Social Worker, Community Living, Toronto (2015 - 2017):**

-- Worked in the TRE ADD (Treatment, Research and Education for Autism and Developmental Disabilities) program in a respite house
+Worked in the TRE ADD (Treatment, Research and Education for Autism and Developmental Disabilities) program in a respite house.
-- Provided patients support with their daily activities (Hygiene, feeding and medication)
-- Led recreational activities and behavioural programming to reduce problem behaviours and reinforce appropriate ones
+Provided patients support with their daily activities (Hygiene, feeding and medication) and led behavioural programming to reduce problem behaviours and reinforce appropriate ones.

 **ESL Instructor, Berlitz, Colombia (2009 - 2011):**

-- Taught English to students of all ages and levels
+Taught English to students of all ages and levels in 1:1 settings as well as in groups ranging from 2-20 students.
-- Followed the company's dynamic and conversational teaching method and implemented it to my own approach
+Followed the company's dynamic and conversational teaching method and implemented it to my own approach.
-- Taught in one-on-one settings, as well as in groups ranging from 2-20 students

 ## Education & Academic Projects
-**York University, Toronto (2017-2019)**, Bachelor of Arts, Computer Science
+**York University, Toronto (2017 - 2019)**, Bachelor of Arts, Computer Science

 - **Language Analyzer:**
 Desinged and implemented 1) a small Java-like programming language and 2) its two associated functionalities:
 Java-like code generation and type checking.
 The project was developed on the Eiffel Testing Framework (ETF) - Eiffel is an object-oriented and contract-based language.
-Implemented the project with the Visitor Design Pattern because it involves a language structure (classes, attrs, methods, etc.) that is meant to be closed for modifications and language operations (code generation and type-checking) which are open for modification - this fulfills the open-close principle which is a requirement to apply the visitor pattern.
+Implemented the project with the Visitor Design Pattern because it involves a language structure (classes, attrs, methods, etc.) that is meant to be closed for modification and language operations (code generation and type-checking) which are open for modification - this fulfills the open-close principle which is a requirement to apply the visitor pattern.

 - **Gym Platform:**
 Developed a fully responsive Single-Page-Webapp that works as a platform to deliver instructional content on physical training and nutrition; it uses vue.js + materialize for the front end and node.js + firebase for the back end (authorization and deployment).
-It supports registering and logging-in/out (plans page is only accessible to logged-in users).
+It supports registering and logging-in/out.

-**George Brown College, Toronto (2012-2015)**, Advanced Diploma, Behavioral Science Technology
+**George Brown College, Toronto (2012 - 2015)**, Advanced Diploma, Behavioral Science Technology

 - **Behavior Modification:**
 Successfully implemented various behavior modification programs at several placements (UHN, CAMH, Surrey Place,